signalfx/collectd-build-bundle/README.md

 as well as an automated test suite.

 ## Versioning
-This bundle is versioned based on the underlying collectd version with a `+<num>` label that increments for each release of this bundle between collectd versions.
-For example, a version of `5.7.0+4` indicates the fourth release of this bundle based on collectd 5.7.0.
+This bundle is versioned based on the underlying collectd version with a `-<num>` label that increments for each release of this bundle between collectd versions.
+For example, a version of `5.7.0-4` indicates the fourth release of this bundle based on collectd 5.7.0.

 ## TODO